vishalbelsare/python_utils/README.md

 * Anaconda, manages Python environment and dependencies

 ## Installation
-The package is currently not available directly via PyPi.
+The package is currently not available directly via PyPI.
 Instead, you can use:

 `pip install git+https://github.com/mloning/python_utils.git`